cjihrig/nuisance/README.md

 - `strategies` (array) - An array of strings or objects, representing the authentication strategies to be tested.
 The strategies are tested one at a time.
 As soon as one strategy fails, no additional strategies are tried.
 If an array element is a string, it must be the name of an existing auth strategy.
 If an array element is an object, it must adhere to the following schema.
   - `name` (string) - The name of the auth strategy to test.
+  - `failureCredentials` (function) - A *synchronous* function that is called if authentication fails for the strategy in question.
+This function takes a hapi `request` object as its only argument, and returns a credentials object.
+This is useful for setting default credentials on failed authentication.
+If this function is not provided for a failing strategy, the default behavior is to fail the aggregate authentication.